 Standing vacant for 13 years, the property was briefly considered as a location for a state prison before Kripalu purchased it in 1983.
 The building needed extensive work, and the accomplishments of Kripalu residents included the cleaning and repair of 694 windows, the installation of two acres of carpet, and the painting of seven acres of wall space.
 Shadowbrook opened its doors again as Kripalu Center for Yoga & Health on December 1, 1983, ushering in a new era of Shadowbrook history.

-Kripalu and Shadowbrook continue to flower today in the Berkshires as a program center and educational organization dedicated to uplifting the physical, mental, and spiritual well-being of individuals and society.
+Kripalu and Shadowbrook continue to flourish in the Berkshires as a program center and educational organization dedicated to empower people and communities to realize their full potential through the transformative wisdom and practice of yoga.